ztyyLV/web-twain-docs/info/api/Addon_Camera.md

 ): Promise<Resolution>;

 interface ScanConfiguration{
-   element?: HTMLDivElement, //Bind the elment or elment id.
+   element?: HTMLDivElement, //Bind the element or element id.
-                             //After binding, display the video in the spcified element, otherwise, display the video in full screen. scannerViewer?:{
+                             //After binding, display the video in the specified element, otherwise, display the video in full screen. scannerViewer?:{
      deviceId?: string,
      maxDocuments: int,       //The maximum documents can be captured/loaded in to the buffer.